xmrrabbitx/NftHistoryLogs/README.md

 ```

 ### weiToEther
-convert WEI values of token to Ether format
+convert WEI values of token to Ether format _ if its hex format, will be converted to decimal.
 ```php
 $NftHistory->weiToEther($weiValue);
 ```